pypsa-meets-earth/pypsa-earth/doc/custom_data.rst

 .. note::

    Custom datasets should follow the filename conventions specified by PyPSA-Earth to ensure proper integration.
+See the `demand section <https://pypsa-earth.readthedocs.io/en/latest/customization_basic1.html#use-custom-demand-data>`_ for details.

 Reference Data Sources
 ---------------------